The Gray Zone of Faithfulness: Taming Ambiguity in Unfaithfulness Detection: Implementation Details of Baselines

 \section{Implementation Details of Baselines}

 The NLI model used in InFusE is the \texttt{cross-encoder/nli-deberta-v3-large}\footnote{\url{https://huggingface.co/cross-encoder/nli-deberta-v3-large}} model on HuggingFace.
-The CCP originally outputs an uncertainty score in $[-1, 0]$ for the LLM generation.
-We map the score to a 0-1 faithfulness prediction using a threshold of $\tau=-0.001$, with scores greater than $\tau$ mapped to the Unfaithful class.
-The LLM-Check is implemented using a base model of Llama-2-7B and a threshold of -174.0/6.3 for Attn Score / Hidden Score, respectively, where the Attn Score / Hidden Score is extracted from Layer 21/20.
+The CCP, LLM-Check, and ReDeEP originally output uncertainty scores rather than a 0-1 decision.
+We map the score to a 0-1 faithfulness prediction using a threshold $\tau$, with scores greater than $\tau$ mapped to the Unfaithful class.
+The CCP used a threshold of -0.001.
+The LLM-Check was implemented using a base model of Llama-2-7B \citep{touvron2023llama} and a threshold of -174.0/6.3 for Attn Score / Hidden Score, respectively, where the Attn Score / Hidden Score is extracted from Layer 21/20.
+The ReDeEP was implemented with a base model of Llama-2-7B, $\alpha = 1, \beta = 1.6$, and a threshold of 0.6, where the selected copy heads were the top-7 scoring copy heads, and the selected FFN layers were the top-3 layers, following the settings of ReDeEP (chunk) in \citet{sun2024redeep}.